THE COSTS OF DISEASE CARE

 I’m sure you have been told that salt is bad for you.
 And so is sugar.
 But did you know that now corn is bad too?

 I know, I probably just lost most of my readers with that last one about corn but, based on the latest information, it is unhealthy to eat corn and anything made with corn.
 Here’s the deal.
-Corn is not only high in sugar but also contains something called arachadonic acid.
+Corn is not only certainly genetically modified and high in sugar but also contains something called arachadonic acid.
 When eaten, arachadonic acid (and sugar) causes massive inflammation in our bodies.

 This inflammation is the beginning of many of the diseases that plagues our modern civilization - diabetes, heart and cardiovascular disease, cancer, autoimmune disorders, and dementia to name a few.
 In fact, the inflammation levels in our bodies serve as a better gauge for heart attack or stroke than do cholesterol levels.